KxSystems/docs/docs/ml/toolkit/xval.md

 Successive equi-sized bins are taken as validation and training sets for each step.
 This avoids testing a model on historical information which would be counter-productive for time-series forecasting.

-!!! warning "`.ml.xv.tsrolls` deprecated"
+!!! warning "Deprecated"

-    The above function was previously defined as `.ml.xv.tsrolls`.
+    This function was previously defined as `.ml.xv.tsrolls`.
-    It is still callable but will be deprecated after version 3.0.
+    That is still callable but will be removed after version 3.0.